Abhishek07Kalra/NodeChatApp/README.md

 # NodeChatApp

-It is a basic chat app in which users can chat in a diiferent rooms.
+It is a basic chat app in which users can chat in a different rooms.